jtravan3/hapi-fhir-validator-api/docs/how-to-validate-fhir-resources.md

 ## Javascript

 To validate a FHIR object, first determine which version of FHIR you wan to validate against.
-There are four API endpoints for each endpoint that is possible to validate against.
+There are five API endpoints for each endpoint that is possible to validate against.
 They are:

+* `POST /fhir/r5/validate`
 * `POST /fhir/r4/validate`
 * `POST /fhir/v2/validate`
 * `POST /fhir/v2_1/validate`